Commercial drone fleet in warehouse with operations planning setup

 Defining Your Mission and Objectives

-Before selecting equipment or hiring staff, clearly define what you want to achieve with drone technology:
+Before selecting equipment or hiring staff, clearly define what you want to achieve with drone technology.
+Understanding the full range of commercial drone applications can help inform your strategy:

 Start with the End in Mind